martinfleis/clustergram/paper/paper.md

 # Summary

-Given a heterogeneous group of observations, research often tries to find homogenous groups within them.
+Given a heterogeneous group of observations, research often tries to find more homogenous groups within them.
 Typical is the use of clustering algorithms determining these groups based on statistical similarity.
 While there is an extensive range of algorithms to be chosen from, they often share one specific limitation - the algorithm itself will not determine the optimal number of clusters a group of observations shall be divided into.
-This paper presents a Python package named `clustergram` providing tools to analyze the clustering solutions and visualize the behavior of observations in relation to a set number of classes, enabling a deeper understanding of the behavior of the set of observations and better-informed decisions on the optimal number of classes.
+This paper presents a Python package named `clustergram` providing tools to analyze the clustering solutions and visualize the behavior of observations in relation to a tested range of options for the number of classes, enabling a deeper understanding of the behavior of observations splitting into classes and better-informed decisions on the optimal number of classes.

 The situation the package is dealing with can be illustrated on one of the most commonly used clustering algorithms, K-Means.
 The algorithm first sets a pre-defined number of